QuenumGerald/BlazerJob/README.md

 ## Cosmos Helpers (API)

-BlazeJob exposes various Cosmos helpers in `src/cosmos/queries.ts`:
+BlazerJob exposes various Cosmos helpers in `src/cosmos/queries.ts`:

 - `getBalance(rpcUrl, address)`: Gets the balance of an address
 - `getTx(rpcUrl, hash)`: Retrieves a transaction by hash